maxhves/maxhves-cv/resume.typ

 = Employment

 #employment(
-  title: "Owner & Full Stack Developer",
+  title: "Full Stack Developer",
-  companyName: "Hval",
+  companyName: "Hvesser-Lewis Consulting",
   startDate: "Jan 2024",
   endDate: "Present",
   location: "Bangkok, Thailand",
   description: [
-    Hval is a Web Development Agency I started to offer my technical expertise to clients through development services.
-As a full stack developer, I handle every aspect of project development—from database design and API integration to backend and frontend development, ensuring a seamless user experience.
-In addition to development, I’m responsible for attracting and securing new clients by creating proposals and sales documentation.
+    In this role, I provide technical expertise to clients on a freelance and consulting basis, working on a variety of full-stack and mobile applications.
+I develop end-to-end solutions tailored to the unique needs of diverse clients and businesses.

+    In addition to technical development, I manage all projects from start to finish, ensuring that deadlines are met while delivering high-quality work.
+I consistently provide accurate updates throughout each project’s lifecycle, maintaining clear communication and accountability.
   ],
 )